-Effect on the financial statements or Standard Description other significant matters ASU 2018-13 Fair Value This pronouncement changes the fair value measurement disclosure The Company adopted the new standard requirements of ASC 820.
-The amendments in this ASU are the in Q1 2020 and the standard did not have Measurement (Topic 820): Disclosure Framework-Changes result of a broader disclosure project called FASB Concepts a significant impact on its Unaudited to the Disclosure Requirements for Statement, Conceptual Framework for Financial Reporting Condensed Consolidated Financial Fair Value Measurement Chapter 8: Notes to Financial Statements.
-Statements
+Effect on the financial statements or other Standard Description significant matters This pronouncement changes the fair value measurement disclosure ASU 2018-13 Fair Value Measurement We adopted the new standard in Q1 2020 and requirements of ASC 820.
+The amendments in this ASU are the result of a (Topic 820): Disclosure Frameworkbroader disclosure project called FASB Concepts Statement, Conceptual the standard did not have a significant impact Changes to the Disclosure Requirements Framework for Financial Reporting - Chapter 8: Notes to Financial on our Consolidated Financial Statements. for Fair Value Measurement Statements.